fresh ripe raspberries

 How to prune raspberries

-How and when to prune your raspberry plants depends on whether you have a summer or autumn fruiting variety.
-Armed with that knowledge, and a sharp pair of secateurs, here’s everything you need to know to pune yours correctly.
+Raspberry canes require regular pruning to maintain the size and quality of your crop.
+But how and when to prune your raspberry plants depends on whether you have a summer or autumn-fruiting variety.
+Armed with that knowledge, and a sharp pair of secateurs, here's Mandy Bradshaw's guide to pruning raspberries correctly.

 Group of summer fruiting raspberry